 Sreela Namboodiri, MD; Osher Fellow 2016-18

 Medical School: University of Maryland School of Medicine

 Residency: Northwestern McGaw Family Medicine Residency at at Humboldt Park

-Sreela is a third-year Family Medicine resident.
+Sreela recently completed the Osher Center Integrative Medicine Fellowship.
+She pursued this fellowship opportunity in to bring integrative medicine to the underserved.
 In college, she discovered that her passion lies in the intersection of social justice and medicine.
 In the years that followed, she worked in HIV/AIDS care as a Case Manager at the AIDS service center of NYC and a Research Assistant at the NY State Department of Health AIDS Institute.
 These experiences led her to medical school to become a primary care physician for underserved and marginalized populations.
 In medical school, she expanded her interest in underserved medicine by pursuing a Family Care Track and research experiences that deepened her understanding of how social and economic factors impact health.
 She was co-awarded an Arnold P. Gold Foundation Student Service Fellowship for research related to food security in pregnant women and the food environment in Baltimore.
 Through these experiences, Sreela realized that looking at the full context of a person's life not only includes social and economic factors, but also their mental, emotional, and spiritual well-being.
 She completed an Integrative Medicine elective in her fourth year of medical school.
 Her interest in Integrative Medicine comes from her desire to understand the whole context of a person's life and address the root causes of illness in order to better promote health and wellness.
-In pursuing this Fellowship, she hopes to bring integrative medicine to the underserved.
 In her free time, she enjoys dance classes, cooking, reading, and spending time with her friends and family.